 Cordyceps (species name cordycep sinensis) are considered a time-honored superfood that first originated in Traditional Chinese Medicine at least 5,000 years ago!
 Their medicinal uses were described in old Chinese medical books, and traditional holistic healers have been using them to cure dozens of diseases without the use of chemical medications for generations.
 Local folk healers were said to use cordyceps either alone or in combination with other TCM herbal treatments to fight more than 20 different ailments, such as bronchitis and heart disease.

 Cordyceps and other medicinal plants have long been used in Chinese, Christian and Hindu religious ceremonies and are believed to be linked to longevity and immortality.
 In Ayurvedic medicine, for example, mushrooms are said to be beneficial for enhancing “vigor and vitality.”
 Traditional healers in Sikkim recommended the fungus/mushrooms, including cordyceps, “for all illnesses as a tonic, because they claimed that it improved energy, appetite, stamina, libido, endurance, and sleeping patterns.”
 (11)

 How to Use Cordyceps Plus Potential Side Effects

 For many decades, cordyceps were difficult to obtain, expensive and not widely used.
 Today, wild cordyceps are still not easy to come by, but luckily scientists have figured out how to reproduce cordyceps synthetically in laboratory settings, making them much more widely available to the public.
-(12) Supplements are now available in most health food stores at much more affordable prices and appear to offer the same benefits as the wild varities.
+(12) Supplements are now available in most health food stores at much more affordable prices and appear to offer the same benefits as the wild varieties.
 Another advantage of growing controlled species of cordyceps is being able to control contamination, such as harmful bacteria and heavy metals.

-It’s now possible to purchase cordyceps tablets, powders and capsules from most health food stores and over the Internet.
+It’s now possible to purchase cordyceps tablets, powders and capsules from most health food stores and online.
 Many people take them by mouth, but some even like to open the capsules and use the powder in teas, soups and stews (how they were traditionally taken in China for hundreds of years).